Albert Rivière: World War II and later

 During World War II (1939–45), on 21 March 1940 Rivière was named minister of Veterans and Pensioners in the cabinet of Paul Reynaud.

 After the German invasion of France and collapse of the French defense, Marshal Philippe Pétain offered Rivière a position in his cabinet on 16 June 1940.

 Rivière consulted with Léon Blum before turning the offer down on the basis that he did not want to join a government that was planning to sign an armistice.
 After further discussions he accepted so the socialists would be represented in the cabinet.

 On 16 June 1940 he joined Pétain's cabinet as Minister of Colonies.

-On 10 July 1940 he voted for the constitutional law proposed by the Congress of Vichy.
+On 10 July 1940, he voted in favour of granting the cabinet presided by Marchal Philippe Pétain authority to draw up a new constitution, thereby effectively ending the French Third Republic and establishing Vichy France.

 Riviere was later removed from his position in the veterans' associations by the Vichy government.

 He assisted with the escape of André Blumel from the Evaux detention center.

 He hosted Robert Lazurick, a former deputy for Cher of Jewish origin, founder of the clandestine journal L'Aurore.

 He hid two Canadian aviators and helped them find their way back to England, for which he received the Military Cross.

 After the war the Supreme Court dismissed charges against him for involvement with the Vichy government.

 He contributed to L'Aurore for most of the remainder of his life.

 Albert Rivière died on 28 June 1953 in Boussac, Creuse.